Fleurman/ampaint/README.md

 Switch the front and back color by pressing `a` key.

 ---
+## Layers
+You can use up to 6 layers.
+You can move them up&down, hide or lock them.
+By right clicking on a layer, you can rename it.

+---
 ## Viewer
 You can change the background color of the viewer by clicking on it.